UConvertX

 Quick Tips

-Here are some useful tricks for working with kW to HP conversions:
+Here are some useful tricks for working with kW-to-HP conversions:

-For a comprehensive overview of all power conversion options, visit our power converter tool which supports watts, kilowatts, horsepower, BTU per hour, and more.
+For a broader overview of the same shared component, visit our shared power converter tool, which supports watts, kilowatts, megawatts, mechanical horsepower, BTU/h, and foot-pounds per second.

 kW to HP Reference Table